Candlemas Day in Mexico: Symbolism and Joyful Festivities

 Puebla

 Another great option is Puebla, known for its big parties and beautiful buildings.
-You can see a special ceremony where candles are blessed at the old Cathedral and try exquisite food like “mole poblano.”
+You can see a ceremony where candles are blessed at the old Cathedral and try exquisite food like “mole poblano.”
 Cholula is close by, and it is worth a visit, too.
 It has old pyramids to explore and cute streets to walk around.
 During Candlemas, you can experience the town’s unique culture and traditions.

 why visit cholula puebla